-- (4) Total Shareholder Return is calculated for the year ended December 31, 2020, the two-years ended December 31, 2021 and the three years ended December 31, 2022, assuming a \$100 investment at the closing price on December 31, 2019 and the reinvestment of all dividends.
+- (4) Total Shareholder Return is calculated for the year ended December 31, 2020, the two-years ended December 31, 2021, the three years ended December 31, 2022 and the four years ended December 31, 2023, assuming a \$100 investment at the closing price on December 31, 2019 and the reinvestment of all dividends over such period.
 The Bloomberg Real Estate Investment Trust Mortgage Index ("BBREIT Mortgage Index") is a capitalization-weighted index of infinite life Mortgage REITs having a market capitalization of \$15 million or greater. - (5) Net Income (Loss) as determined in accordance with generally accepted accounting principles in the United States.
-Amounts in millions.
+Amounts in millions. - (6) Return on Average Equity is defined in "Non-GAAP Financial Measures" below.